CPD for dental professionals

 We have recently revised our CPD guidance to ensure it remains consistent with the new Standards for the Dental Team.
 We have also taken the opportunity to merge the CPD guidance into one booklet and refresh the layout and format.

 The revised CPD guidance does not introduce any new requirements for registrants.
-Read our Q&A document to learn more about why we revised our CPD guidance booklet and see the article in the recent Summer Gazette.
+Read our Q&A document to learn more about why we revised our CPD guidance booklet and see the article in the 2013 Summer Gazette.